Kolkata Metro rolling stock: CRRC Dalian rake

-There was a need to replace non-AC rakes on Line 1 and so during mid 2015 it was announced that Indian Railways for the first time would rope an international train-maker, China Railway Rolling Stock Corporation (CRRC) based in Dalian.
-As per the tender, 14 new rakes composed of 8 coaches each will be supplied to Kolkata metro by CNR Dalian Locomotive company, a subsidiary of CRRC, which will be running on Line 1.
+There was a need to replace non-AC rakes on Blue Line and so during mid 2015 it was announced that Indian Railways for the first time would rope an international train-maker, China Railway Rolling Stock Corporation (CRRC) based in Dalian.
+As per the tender, 14 rakes composed of 8 coaches each were to be supplied to Kolkata metro by CNR Dalian Locomotive company, a subsidiary of CRRC, which will be running on Blue Line.
 These rakes will be of ultra-modern technology.
 They will have doors that will be 20 cm wider than any other metro rails in India.
 They will have wide vestibules, 2 ft 6 in wider than the existing trains.
 The design consists of the aerodynamic front with large doors and LED lights, and violet colored stripe on silver color body.
 These rakes are capable of a top speed of 80 km/h.
 The first of the 14 rakes from Chinese firm Dalian was slated to arrive by December 2017 but got delayed due to various reasons.
 The first rake finally arrived in Kolkata on 3 March 2019 on a vessel at Netaji Subhas Dock (NSD).
 Each of the 8 coaches of the rake weigh nearly 45 tonnes.
 The rake was unloaded and taken to Noapara carshed after which trial runs and inspection would be carried out before commencing operations.
 Other 13 rakes are ready, but the shipment got delayed due to the ongoing coronavirus pandemic.

 These rakes were under performance trials for more than 20 months as serious problems related to performance of the rake were identified during trials.
 Some of the issues related to insufficient power to climb up the slopes in the tunnels and higher oscillation in the bogie.